bmcilw1/quicksort/README.md

 ## Getting Started
 1. Clone this repo
+1. `cd` into the root of the cloned repo
 1. Make a new virtual env
     * `python3 -m venv env`
 1. Install the requirements